Jamesley55/Doffy/README.md

 It has everything you need to run your business from anywhere: online booking that’s easy for small business customers, a point of sale that tracks customer details, and a secure, fast payments system.
 It’s all in one place, and for one calendar, it’s free.

-► FREE FOR INDIVIDUALS

-► LET CLIENTS BOOK 24/7

-► REDUCE NO-SHOWS

-► GET TO KNOW YOUR CLIENTS

 # Download App Here

  https://apps.apple.com/app/id1510079483